 Topic 4: Jobs, career choices and ambitions

 In the Spanish Department, we think it is of utmost importance that pupils have the opportunity to use the Spanish language as much as possible within authentic and natural contexts.
-In the forthcoming academic year, we will collaborate with a school in Valladolid to work on projects which allow the pupils to develop their writing, speaking, and listening skills whilst at the same time learning about Spanish culture through interactions with pupils of their own age.
+In the forthcoming academic year, we will collaborate with a school in Valladolid to work on projects to allow the pupils to develop their writing, speaking, and listening skills whilst at the same time learning about Spanish culture through interactions with pupils of their own age.

 Understanding that the best way to learn a language is to use it, the Spanish Department also has links with other schools in Spain.
-Students are encouraged to join us on the exchange to the beautiful region of Castilla y León where they spend their mornings exploring the charms of Castilian architecture, historical buildings and all things tapas, and their free time improving their language skills with the host families, feeling what it like to live in a modern, vibrant, Spanish city.
+Pupils are encouraged to join us on the exchange to the beautiful region of Castilla y León where they spend their mornings exploring the charms of Castilian architecture, historical buildings and all things tapas, and their free time improving their language skills with the host families, feeling what it like to live in a modern, vibrant, Spanish city.